animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 Meanwhile, before and after, astonishing [synchronicities](https://en.wikipedia.org/wiki/Synchronicity) happened that can be listed below and I leave for your judgement on their metaphysical or coincidental nature.

-### Henry Kautz

-Henry’s favorite show was Buffy the Vampire Slayer, a show with metaphorical themes that became very relevant.
-But this is a synchronicity I only have to mention because Buffy the Vampire Slayer was my favorite show in high school (and is, in PhD-flunkee-school), and I never met anyone in my high school who liked Buffy the Vampire Slayer.
-I was obsessed.
-This was pre-Avengers Joss Whedon.
-I was Buffy, Dr. Horrible fanatic.
-I didn’t know this about Henry when I was in his group in undergrad.
-I didn’t know this about anyone outside of a couple people I met at a different high school, and even in college I didn't know more than a few other people who liked Buffy.
-Maybe it was just my not socializing enough as I’d liked, but it seemed rare to find big Buffy fans to me.
-Turned out, as I found out the Spring of the first year during my PhD, apparently Henry was as big a fan as me.
-“I’m like a really big fan.
-It’s kind of weird,” he said.
-I really appreciate Henry.

-I lent him a book actually that my friend gave me that I’d like back, on Philosophy of Buffy, but otherwise I appreciate Henry.

-Oh and, also, he (one of the world's top AI researchers) accepted a 3.4-GPA student into his PhD lab on faith and hard work alone, so there’s that, too.

 ### Chris Kanan (Deus ex memory)

 - Indeed, my faith regarding sending my sincere description of the traumas, despite the difficulty of doing so, was somewhat rewarded, though probably not by their conscious intent, rather by a lucky [“Deus Ex Memory”](https://github.com/slerman12/BrokenWisdoms/blob/Ancillary/Deus-Ex-Memory.md), wherein one of the 3 committee members (accidentally) recorded to official record that he really-extraordinarily didn’t remember the details of the meeting on which their termination was based.